STORY ELEMENTS: How to Write Great Characters and Settings

 2. The Devil Is In The Detail

-To create authentic, believable characters to people fictional worlds requires great attention to detail.
+Creating authentic, believable characters in people’s fictional worlds requires excellent attention to detail.

-While many characters across a diverse range of genres are united by their adherence to an archetype, they are individuated in their detail.
+While many characters across diverse genres are united by their adherence to an archetype, they are individuated in their detail.
 There are a number of levels of detail for the student writer to consider here:

 i.
 Physical Appearance and Mannerisms

 We are very visually orientated as humans.
 It has played a large role in our success as a species.
-So, the appearance of our characters remains important even in the printed word.
+So, the appearance of our characters remains essential even in the printed word.

 There will most likely be a time during the exposition when the writer will share the physical appearance of an important character with the reader.
 This may take the form of an explicit description or be implied through the action, for example, “He stretched to reach the coffee on the shelf” could be used to imply the character is short in stature.

-Accompanying the character’s physical appearance, mannerisms give us more information not just on how a character looks and acts, but they can also provide insight into the workings of their internal world, whether revealing a personality trait or a fleeting emotional state.
+Accompanying the character’s physical appearance, and mannerisms give us more information not just on how a character looks and acts, but they can also provide insight into the workings of their inner world, whether revealing a personality trait or a fleeting emotional state.

 For example, a character who is described as constantly standing with head hung low, avoiding eye contact, while walking with a shuffling gait may be one who lacks in confidence.

 Your characters must be driven by some goal.
-If a characters actions aren’t motivated by a purpose they will appear to be arbitrary.
+If the actions of a character aren’t motivated by a purpose they will appear to be arbitrary.
 This will give the reader the sense that they are mere cardboard cutouts being moved by the writer like chess pieces on a board, rather than living, breathing autonomous beings.

 Even minor characters must have their reasons for doing the things they do, even if these aren’t fully revealed to the reader.